-.6 Tree Replacement/Compensation Guidelines
+7. Tree Replacement/Compensation Guidelines

-- d.
-If anyone receives approval from The City of Calgary Parks to remove trees from public lands and there are plans for replacement, they shall pay to The City the difference (if applicable) between the cost of the replacements and the value of the trees to be removed as determined by the Urban Forestry Specialist (311) using the International Society of Arboriculture's formula. - e.
-If anyone, or other City business units, remove or damage trees on public lands, without approval of The City of Calgary Parks, while performing a City public works project, they shall replace the trees in accordance with the two trees for every one tree removed or destroyed formula. - f.
+- a.
+If anyone receives approval from The City of Calgary Parks to remove trees from public lands and they plant replacement trees, they may apply for a credit of \$380.00 per tree planted on public land.
+The replacement tree must be 60-85 mm and over and above any requirements under the Land Use Bylaw, or any other City requirement.
+Application for reimbursement may be made after the issuance of the FAC.
+Application for reimbursement should be directed to The City of Calgary Parks, Urban Forestry section call 3-1-1. - b.
+If nyone receives approval from The City of Calgary Parks to remove trees from public lands and there are plans for replacement, they shall pay to The City the difference (if applicable) between the cost of the replacements and the value of the trees to be removed as determined by the Urban Forestry Specialist, call 3-1-1, using the International Society of Arboriculture's formula.

+- c.
+If anyone, or other City business units, remove or damage trees on public lands, without approval of The City of Calgary Parks, while performing a City public works project, they shall replace the trees in accordance with the two trees for every one tree removed or destroyed formula. - d.
 If anyone removes or damages Native Vegetation in any of the above three scenarios, the replacement of the vegetation will be evaluated on a site-by-site basis to ensure that the integrity of the site's vegetation is reasonably maintained.

-.7 Shrub Planting Guidelines
+8. Shrub Planting Guidelines